Crunch-io/webdocs/crunch/crunch_joining-data.md

 audience: all
 ---

-You can extend a dataset by adding variables from another dataset that match the current one on some **key** variable (a so-called left join).
+You can extend a dataset by adding variables from another dataset that match the current one on some **key** variable (typically called a ‘left join’).

 To append data, click the dataset name in the upper-left and then select the **Join** tab.
 Navigate through the project and dataset list to find the dataset you want to join.